 Kansas City Missouri, USA Travel Guide

 The National WWI Museum and Memorial, designated by Congress as America's official World War I museum, provides a powerful and comprehensive look at the Great War through extensive exhibits, artifacts, and interactive displays.
 Plan at least 3-4 hours for a thorough visit.
-Climb the Liberty Memorial Tower for panoramic city views; the observation deck delivers an unparalleled vista of downtown Kansas City.
-Go in the early morning or late afternoon to avoid the largest crowds.
-Enjoying the sunset at the Liberty Memorial grounds are perfect for photography.
+Climb the Liberty Memorial Tower for panoramic city views; the observation deck delivers an unrivaled vista of downtown Kansas City.
+Go first thing in the morning or late afternoon to avoid the largest crowds.
+Enjoying the sunset at the Liberty Memorial grounds are ideal for photography.
 The grounds themselves are free to explore.
 Book tickets for attractions on GetYourGuide.

-Purchase tickets online in advance for paid attractions like the National WWI Museum and Memorial.
+Get tickets on the internet in advance for paid attractions like the National WWI Museum and Memorial.
 This often saves time and sometimes money.
 Weekdays (Tuesday-Thursday) are generally less crowded than weekends at major attractions.

 Interactive science center with hands-on exhibits for all ages.